perladvent/perldotcom/content/article/what-is-new-in-perl.md

 ## 6. `for` iterating over multiple values at a time is no longer experimental {#list_for}
 ***

-Do you remember iterating over multiple values at a time experimental feature added to the core `Perl v5.36`?
+Do you remember iterating over multiple values at a time was an experimental feature added to the core `Perl v5.36`?

 <br>